azimuttapp/azimutt/backend/priv/static/blog/2023-01-12-document-your-database-with-memos/document-your-database-with-memos.md

 And now we are introducing **memos** 🎉

 They are small pieces of content you can freely place anywhere in your layout.
-And as they are rendered using markdown, you can really leverage them for rich layout documentation.
+And as they are rendered using **markdown**, you can really leverage them for rich layout documentation.
 For example, you could:

 - link to other documentation or website
 - add images for branding, highlighting some parts or even showing some emotions
 - add SQL queries and sample result
 - or any other creative idea or custom need you may have

+To create a memo it's really simple, just double click anywhere in your diagram background (or right click, also works 😉).

 The first screenshot is a good example of what you can achieve with many Azimutt features, memos but not only and can be seen as overloaded but here is a more realistic documentation example, showcasing the [Gospeak](https://gospeak.io) database schema: